 The Imagination Network

-We are a diverse group of artists, healthcare professionals, academics and advocates engaging in creative projects with older adults aiming to change the way we view and experience aging in our community.
+We are a dynamic group of artists, healthcare professionals, academics and advocates engaging in creative projects with older adults aiming to change the way we view and experience aging in our community.

 The Imagination Network was founded on the belief that—no matter our age—we can continue to contribute to our community.
 As we adapt to the conditions of aging, to cognitive, social or physical challenges, our communities need to adapt with us.
 The Imagination Network amplifies the voices of older citizens through cultural creation, public engagement, academic research and civic discourse to foster meaningful connections across sectors and transform how our society responds to aging, older age and dementia.